go-simpler/sloglint/README.md

 ### Key-value pairs only

-The `-kv-only` flag causes `sloglint` to report any use of attributes.
+The `-kv-only` flag causes `sloglint` to report any use of attributes:

 ```go
 slog.Info("a user has logged in", slog.Int("user_id", 42)) // sloglint: attributes should not be used